Custom MIM Material Development Starts with Feasibility Review Before Tooling

 In many projects, the better engineering decision is to first adjust material selection, heat treatment, surface finishing, or part design before moving toward a custom feedstock route.

-What problem occurred: A project team requested a “stronger and more corrosion-resistant custom MIM alloy” for a small precision part, but the drawing did not define target hardness, corrosion environment, critical dimensions, or expected annual volume.
+Starting request: A project team asks for a “stronger and more corrosion-resistant custom MIM alloy,” but the drawing does not define target hardness, corrosion environment, critical dimensions, or expected annual volume.

 What Must Be Checked Before Custom Feedstock or Material Development